SimonJMurphy/Project-Dynamite/README.md

 Slicer determines whether the data is long or short cadence by the filename, and bases the number of points in a slice from that.
 Users should note that the final slice will almost always be incomplete, and should account for this in their analyses.

-The output filename indicates the length of the slices and the part\_number of that slice - a 90 day dataset split into 2 day slices will have 45 slices in parts from 0 to 44.
+The output filename indicates the length of the slices and the part\_number of that slice - a 90 day dataset split into 2-day slices will have 45 slices in parts from 0 to 44.
 Since it is often appended data that is sliced, such an example is presented below.

 Typical usage: